kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

   - Looking rough right now in the original module
   - Probably going to remove and then return to it when implementing Actions tab natively
 - [ ] "hbEnableUpcastFreeSpell"
+  - Based on discussion with the commission, remove this.
 - [ ] "hbSetFeaturesForUpcastFreeSpell"
+  - Based on discussion with the commission, remove this.
 - [ ] "defaultActionsTab"
+  - [ ] Restyle as simply the Default Character Sheet Tab and put in Character settings
+  - [ ] Add similar settings to NPC and Vehicles
+  - [ ] Upgrade tabs to be fully data-driven for this

 ## Specific setting notes